IrinaSTA/candidates/README.md

 ## My approach

 - I first modified the filterCandidateBySkill method to work.
-I added a test for this method using the Jasmine testing framework.
+I added a test for this method using Jasmine.
 - I broke code up into sections to observe separation of concerns.
 - I added filtering to the page using jquery.
 To reset the table, the user can simply hit Submit when the filter is empty.
 - I extended the styling to give the page a tidy, uniform look.